 We have done this by changing our eating habits.
 We limit eating out to once or twice a week and make sure the other 19 main meals and 14 snacks for the week consists of food from home.
 Sometimes this can be hard as our social life would have been better with wining and dining.
 Some of the adjustments we made were, having our meals before or after we go out, having more picnics and romantic date nights at home.

 Buy Home Brands

 We truly feel that swapping to Home Brands is a personal choice thing.
 Especially when it comes to food.
 We know some people have no problems buying home brands everything, we are a little fussy about swapping certain food we love such as tomato sauce, cheese and hazelnut spreads.

 However, we have no qualms with going home brands with products such as detergent, dish washing tablet, paper towels with home brands.
-Aldi does a great job introducing a high quality, cheaper options home brand products.
+Aldi does a great job of introducing a high quality, cheaper options for home brand products.
 Swapping name brand to home brand itself could save you tons in grocery.

 Grow Your Herbs

 Prior to growing our own herbs, we almost always waste our herbs.
 More often than not, we only use a small amount once or twice, and herbs aren’t cheap!
 So, we resorted to growing our own.
 You can grown your own herbs even if you live in an apartment or have a small kitchen.